darky/klubok/README.md

 Do notation pipes for Promise-based or pure functions which easy to mock <br/>
 Inspired by fp-ts/Effect `bind` Do-notation, but much more small and simple <br/>
-Primarly created for easy mocking of functions, which allows to write tons of unit tests
+Primarly created for easy mocking of functions, which allows to write tons of unit tests using London school approach

 ## Example